-According to the dominant model in analytic social ontology - one that plays a role in analytic philosophy from philosophy of mind, through epistemology, to ethics - the social world consists of psychologically sophisticated individuals who form intentions and/or commitments (consciously or unconsciously) to act.
+According to the dominant model in analytic social ontology-one that plays a role in analytic philosophy from philosophy of mind, through epistemology, to ethics-the social world consists of psychologically sophisticated individuals who form intentions and/or commitments (consciously or unconsciously) to act.
 Usually they say what they mean and mean what they say in a context of cooperative communication.
 Sometimes they act together, or at least coordinate, under conditions of common knowledge.
 Sometimes they share knowledge by giving testimony, or disagree with each other.
 They design practices for particular purposes and enact them for reasons.
 When problems arise, they must have made a factual error, or been wrong about their reasons.

 On this standard view, folk-psychology is conceptualized in fundamentally epistemic and individualistic terms.
-As we navigate about the social world, we are presented as engaged in a quasi-scientific enterprise, seeking to explain and predict one another's behavior by way of making reasonable hypotheses about the underlying mental causes of that behaviour.
-(McGeer 2015, 260; also Zawidzki 2013, xii)
+As we navigate about the social world, we are presented as engaged in a quasiscientific enterprise, seeking to explain and predict one another's behavior by way of making reasonable hypotheses about the underlying mental causes of that behaviour [McGeer 2015: 260] (see also Zawidzki [2013: xii]).

 I don't deny that this is part of what goes on in the social world, but in order to engage in the mental activity required for this picture we must already have quite sophisticated cognitive capacities that include a rich supply of concepts.
-And we must already participate forms of interaction that enable us to make plausible interpretive hypotheses about others.
-Although some kinds of cognitive selection and forms of interaction are hardwired in humans, there must also be forms of sociality prior to sharing intentions to take a walk (Gilbert 1989) or paint a house (Bratman 1992).
-These more basic forms of sociality are where we should look for the makings of ideology, which concerns the sources of our practical orientations, i.e., the social preconditions for thinking and acting.
+And we must already participate in forms of interaction that enable us to make plausible interpretive hypotheses about others.
+Although some kinds of cognitive selection and forms of interaction are hard-wired in humans, there must also be forms of sociality prior to sharing intentions to take a walk [Gilbert 1989] or paint a house [Bratman 1992].
+These more basic forms of sociality are where we should look for the makings of ideology, which concerns the sources of our practical orientations, that is, the social preconditions for thinking and acting.

 There is a different model of social cognition that supports a shaping role for culture in human agency.
-On this view, coordination is at the center of our sociality; folk psychology is regulative rather than predictive; and mindshaping is prior to mindreading.
+On this view, coordination is at the centre of our sociality; folk psychology is regulative rather than predictive; and mindshaping is prior to mindreading.
 I will begin by sketching how, on this view, engagement in practices shapes our cognition; I'll then turn to consider the role of social meanings.

-Some nonhuman animals and all normal humans in their "unreflective quotidian interactions" rely on a low-level social cognition that requires "only the interpretation of bouts of behavior as goal directed and rationally constrained by available information, [and] not the attribution of concrete, unobservable causes with content represented via individually variable modes of presentation" (Zawidzki 2013, 14).
-For example, this low-level cognition - a kind of advanced intentional stance (Dennett 1991) - allows, e.g., predators to be able to anticipate the behavior of their prey in order to be successful hunters.
+Some non-human animals and all normal humans in their 'unreflective quotidian interactions' rely on a low-level social cognition that requires 'only the interpretation of bouts of behaviour as goal directed and rationally constrained by available information, [and] not the attribution of concrete, unobservable causes with content represented via individually variable modes of presentation' [Zawidzki 2013: 14].
+For example, this low-level cognition-a kind of advanced intentional stance [Dennett 1991]-allows predators to be able to anticipate the behaviour of their prey in order to be successful hunters.
 It does not require or demonstrate an ability to attribute full-blown beliefs to others.
-The same is true of much human behavior and interaction.
+The same is true of much human behaviour and interaction.
 This low-level sociality is not a human achievement; but higher-level cognition is.

-As mentioned above, it is well-known that human brains are not "fully wired" at birth, and as a result have "locally sensitive neurological profiles" (Zawidzki 2013, 6).
-So interpreting other human minds is a much more difficult task than interpreting minds that are "wired" to be relatively stable across time and place.
+As mentioned above, it is well-known that human brains are not 'fully wired' at birth, and as a result have 'locally sensitive neurological profiles' [Zawidzki 2013: 6].
+So, interpreting other human minds is a much more difficult task than interpreting minds that are 'wired' to be relatively stable across time and place.
 The problem is that: